khalifaali/groupMeToGooglePhotos/README.md

 <ul><em><b>Todo list</b></em>
+ <li>Add option to add allow user to post shareable link to their groupchat.
+(However,will always display on console regardless)</li>
  <li>Need to make method to pull back filenames of media items in Target upload directory</li>
  <li>Refactor gp_upload code into a class</li>
  <li>Allow for access token to be given via command line argument</li>